-DDrive began rocking the Northeast back in 2004 when guitarist Don Mancuso (Lou Gramm Band, Black Sheep & Cheater) planed on a new solo album after finishing tracks he recorded for singer Phil Naro’s (Talas, Peter Criss & 24K) “Glass Mountain” project.
-Mancuso and Naro joined forces to write the first self-titled DDrive album.
-Long time friend Lou Gramm (LGB, Foreigner, Black Sheep) heard the demos for the debut DDrive CD and asked if he could come in as guest vocalist and co-writer, and they obliged!
+DDrive began rocking the Northeast back in 2004 when guitarist Don Mancuso (Lou Gramm Band, Black Sheep & Cheater) planned on a new solo album after finishing tracks he recorded for singer Phil Naro’s (Talas, Peter Criss & 24K) “Glass Mountain” project.
+Mancuso and Naro joined forces to write the first self-titled D:Drive album.
+Long time friend Lou Gramm (LGB, Foreigner, Black Sheep) heard the demos for the debut D:Drive album and asked if he could participate as guest vocalist and co-writer, Don & Phil obliged!
 Canadian producer Steve Major rounded out the direction and production.
-The debut album was called Don Mancuso’s DDRive and was released in 2005, the debut CD received critical acclaim and air play in the US, Australia, and Europe.
+The debut album was called Don Mancuso’s D:Drive and was released in 2005, the debut CD received critical acclaim with airplay in the US, Australia, and Europe.

 With a killer lineup two successful releases and a steady stream of live dates, DDrive was ready to unleash their third album3D, the long awaited follow up to “Straight Up The Middle” 3D was released in the summer of 2010.
 Fans and critics alike agree it was well worth the wait.
 3D was not only the bands 3rd release but had great significance as well.
-3D is housed in a special edition package and state of the art, 3D artwork.
-The album also includes a pair of 3D glasses for the ultimate 3D experience.
-The album also features long time friend Billy Sheehan (Mr. Big, Talas, David Lee Roth) on the single Dig Down.
+3D is housed in a special edition package with state of the art 3D artwork including a pair of 3D glasses for the ultimate 3D experience.
+The album also features long time friend Billy Sheehan (Mr. Big, Talas, David Lee Roth) laying down some bass on the single Dig Down.